Cloud security: a guide for small businesses

 Do I need cyber insurance if my data is in the cloud?

 Cyber insurance is worth considering regardless of where your data is stored.
 It can cover costs from data breaches, interrupted business operations, and efforts to recover.
-Discuss your specific risks with an insurance professional.
+Discuss your specific risks with an insurance professional to determine the right level of cover for your business.

 Can I access my cloud data if my provider has an outage?

-Most reputable providers maintain very high uptime, but outages can occur.
-Check what your provider has agreed to maintain and consider keeping local backups of critical data for emergencies.
+Most reputable providers maintain uptime above 99.9%, but outages can occur.
+Check your provider's service level agreement to understand their uptime commitment and compensation policy.
+Consider keeping local backups of critical data for emergencies so your business can continue operating during brief disruptions.

 Disclaimer